herandolph/CypD_flu/README.md

 # Effect of cyclophilin D knockout on the transcriptional response to influenza A
-code necessary to reproduce the main analyses published in:
+code necessary to reproduce the computational analyses published in:

 Cyclophilin D promotes disease tolerance to influenza A virus infection by licensing NK cell development and function